Should You Oil Golf Clubs? (Explained)

 If you want your golf clubs to stand the test of time and get maximum performance

-It doesn’t take as long as you may think, but is extremely helpful.
-I am no pro golfer, so I cannot afford to just buy new clubs when I want, so it is BETTER that I take care of them.
+It doesn’t take as long as you may think but it is extremely helpful.
+I am no pro golfer, so I cannot afford to buy new clubs when I want, so I should take care of them.

-But even then, i rarely do and they perform for me as expected most of the time.
+But even then, I rarely do, and they usually perform for me as expected.

 Similar Posts